 - Where reports can be submitted to

-There will be an expanded range of persons or entities to which a whistleblower may make a disclosure and still be protected under the new laws.
+There is now an expanded range of persons or entities to which a whistleblower may make a disclosure and still be protected under the new laws.

 - Identity protection